afqueiruga/afqstensorflowexamples/loadfromc/README.md

 # Loading and running models from C

 We want a light-weight library to load into larger applications that only need to execute the tensorflow models.
+Building a C++ application that links to the standard tensorflow install requires adding it to the bazel build system, which is intractable for

 The static library produced by [https://github.com/FloopCZ/tensorflow_cc](https://github.com/FloopCZ/tensorflow_cc)